-Then by LBV design introduced in FHS-C, the leader at view $v+1$ collects the highest QC as $B_v.QC$, proposes a block $B_{v+1}$ and locks $B_v$.
-This contradicts the safety property where $B_v$ is supposed to be the same as $B_{v'}$. \item $v' = v+1$: Since $B_v$ is conflicting with $B_{v'}$, this means the adversarial leader at view $v'$ proposes block $B_{v'}$ conflicting with $B_v$, aka \textit{posterior forking attack}.
-This requires $B_{v'}$ to use $B_{v-1}.QC$ as the highest QC, and requires the adversary to make $\geq f+1$ honest nodes to support $B_v'$.
-However, all honest nodes have voted $B_v$ at view $v$ and thus considered $B_v.QC$ as the highest QC, which contradicts the $n=3f+1$ assumption. \item $v' \geq v+2$: By FHS's two-chain \texttt{committing rule}, $B_v$ is committed by all honest nodes at view $v'$.
-This means $B_v$ is in the prefix of $B_{v'}$ in every honest node's view.
-However, $B_{v'}$ is at the same height as $B_v$, contradicting the safety property where the chain ended with $B_v$ should be a prefix of the chain ended with $B_{v'}$ for every honest node. \end{packeditemize} Therefore, to break optimal censorship resilience, the adversary either needs to break the $n=3f+1$ assumption or break the safety property of FHS, which is impossible. \end{IEEEproof}
+Then, by the LBV design introduced in FHS-C, the leader at view $v+1$ collects the highest QC as $B_v.QC$, proposes a block $B_{v+1}$ and locks $B_v$.
+This contradicts the safety property where $B_v$ is supposed to be the same as $B_{v'}$.